florisoft/User.Manuals/BASIS/Auction Image bank (M55)/M55 Manual Auction Image Bank - ENG .md

 <img src="../../fslogo.png">

-# Florisoft Manual Image Library (M55)
+# Manual Auction Image Bank (M55)

-Welcome to the Florisoft manual for the desktop application.
-This guide was made to teach user how to use the Image library module.
-After reading this guide, the user should be able to use the Image library module successfully.
+Welcome to the Florisoft manual for the Auction Image Bank.

 When buying on the KLOK (Clock) you should get a photoID number.
-With the image library you are able to download the specific photo's for you purchase using this photoID.
+With the Image Bank you are able to download the specific photo's for you purchase using this photoID.
 When dowloading the images Florisoft will scale them to 4 different formats.

 ## Setting up

-In order to start using the image libary module a couple of settings will need to be set up first.
+In order to start using the Auction Image Bank module a couple of settings will need to be set up first.
 Follow the steps below to set it up:

 |Step|Explanation|
 |:--|:--|